 - Let the chicken rest after cooking, then place it on a cutting board.

-- Hold it steady with one fork.
-Use the other to pull the meat along the grain into thin strands.
+- Hold the chicken steady with one fork.
+Use the other fork to pull the meat apart into thin strands.

 Uses For Poached Chicken Breasts